scriptedBySAMIULLAH/Vanilla_JS_Projects/README.md

 ## Vanilla Js Projects

-# This repo contains js projects form navbar to api serach like anime explorer

-# Before diving into JS frameworks/libraries or doing backend stuff its better to sharp your skills in js to gain more knowledeg
+This repository contains a collection of JavaScript projects, ranging from simple navigation bars to more complex applications like an anime search explorer using APIs.
+These projects are designed to help you sharpen your vanilla JavaScript skills before diving into frameworks, libraries, or backend development.
+## Why Vanilla JavaScript?

+Before jumping into JavaScript frameworks or backend technologies, it’s essential to build a solid understanding of pure JavaScript.
+Mastering the fundamentals will give you a stronger foundation and make it easier to learn advanced concepts later on.
 # Tech use

 1. Html